rearc-data/sample-county-level-covid19-metrics/README.md

 #  COVID-19 Metrics by US County | CovidActNow
+You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting https://aws.amazon.com/marketplace/pp/prodview-6qhrg6oo5mmn2?ref_=beagle&applicationId=AWSMPContessa

 This is a 100 row sample of the Covid-19 County Level Metrics published by [https://covidactnow.org](https://covidactnow.org).

 ## Main Overview
 The dataset file included with this product is provided in CSV format.
 Data definitions are as follows: